-If Gamification missions is enabled, all missions will automatically be accepted once submitted.
+If Gamification missions are enabled, all missions will automatically be accepted once submitted.
 If it is disabled, the event organizers will need to accept or reject each and every mission.

 How can I approve or reject missions?

-- By clicking on Marketing > Interactive > Gamifications, you should see all missions.
+- By clicking on Marketing > Interactive > Gamification, you should see all missions.

 - Clicking on the mission will display a new screen to the right with the list of people who completed the mission.

 How do I view and complete a mission through the app?